 Venge Vineyards is owned by master winemaker Kirk Venge.
 In case you are familiar with his last name, perhaps it is from his father’s accomplishments.
 Nils is well known in the Napa Valley and beyond for producing the first 100 point rated Cabernet Sauvignon when he worked at Groth Winery from Robert Parker.
 Besides being the primary owner, Kirk is also Venge’s winemaker.
 The Venge’s have roots in the wine industry dating back to the 1950’s when Kirk’s grandfather established a wine and spirits importing company.
-Today the Venge family also own and operate the wonderful Saddleback Cellars and Envy.
+Today the Venge family also own and operate Saddleback Cellars in Oakville and Envy near Calistoga.
 The family vineyards at Saddleback Cellars in the heart of the famed Oakville appellation produce some of the fruit for Venge’s own wines.
-For a throwback tasting to a more rural agricultural feel that Napa wineries used to have, visit Saddleback.
+For a throwback tasting to a more rural agricultural feel that Napa wineries used to have, visit Saddleback Cellars.

 One of our our favorite Venge wines is “Scouts Honor”, a unique primarily Zinfandel Blend with smaller percentages of other varietals that vary slightly from year to year – Petite Sirah, Syrah or Charbonno.
 This wine is their workhorse wine; it is the most produced wine and is made every year.
-It is named after the Venge’s first winery dog, Scout who today is a legend among Napa winery dogs!
+It is named after the Venge’s first winery dog, Scout who Nils found at the Napa rescue shelter.
 Sometimes specific blends hit upon that golden formula where the wine’s flavors appeal to a broad array of palates (think The Prisoner, Orin Swift).
-Well, Scout’s Honor also falls into this category.
-This wine is aged in American Oak (Missouri); the 2005 contains Zinfandel, Petite Sirah and Charbonno.
-The nose is full of fruit including dark cherry and is intermingled with pleasant cedar aromas.
-The palate follows through with a dusty quality and wild blackberry and raspberry fruit flavors.
-This is a wine that easily pairs with everyday food and as Kirk says, it is his “Monday through Thursday wine”.
+Scout’s Honor also falls into this category.
+This wine is aged in American Oak (Missouri); the 2005 contains Zinfandel, Petite Sirah and Charbono.
+The several vintages we have tried have showy bouquets – showcasing a complexity of ripe fruit aromas.
+The nose on this vintage is no different; it reveals layers of fruit including dark cherry woven with pleasant nuances of cedar aromas.
+The palate follows with a dusty quality, ripe blackberry and raspberry fruit flavors.
+This is a wine that can easily be enjoyed by itself; as Kirk says, it is his “Monday through Thursday wine”.

 They also make a Late Harvest Zinfandel but only in amounts of several hundred cases and this sells out rather quickly.
 We are fortunate to have a 2007 bottle of this and will add our tasting notes as time permits.